TabDDPM: Modelling Tabular Data with Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the prospect of the diffusion modelling framework in the field of tabular data.
-In particular, we have described the design of DDPM that can handle mixed data consisting of numerical, ordinal, and categorical features.
-We also demonstrate the importance of the model's hyperparameters and explain the protocol of their tuning.
-For the most considered benchmarks, the synthetics produced by our model has consistently higher quality compared to ones produced by the GAN/VAE-based rivals and interpolation techniques, especially for the setups, where the privacy of the data must be ensured.
+In this paper, we have investigated the prospect of the diffusion modeling framework in the field of tabular data.
+In particular, we describe the DDPM design that can handle mixed data types consisting of numerical and categorical features.
+For the most considered benchmarks, the synthetic data produced by TabDDPM has consistently higher quality compared with the GAN/VAE-based rivals.
+Interestingly, shallow interpolation techniques like SMOTE have demonstrated competitive ML utility and need to be considered as a simple yet effective baseline.
+Nevertheless, TabDDPM outperforms SMOTE for the setups where the privacy of the data must be ensured.

-\section{Appendix}
+{ \textbf{Appendix}}